marcvaldez/Socket-Programming-Tutorial/README.md

 ### Datagram Socket
 - Also called connectionless sockets
-- Sends and receives messages as independent packets with defined boundaries (i.e. one read = one message)
+- Sends and receives messages as independent datagrams with defined boundaries
 - Commonly used for UDP

 ### Raw Socket